-New Ice Cream Sandwich versions of Google Music, Google+ apps leak outAlex Wagner - Deputy Managing Editor, News Desk
+New Ice Cream Sandwich versions of Google Music, Google+ apps leak outAlex Wagner - Editorial Director of News and Content

 Earlier today we were treated to some nice, clear screenshots showing off various portions of Android Ice Cream Sandwich and even a video of the upcoming operating system running on a Galaxy Nexus.
 If that tasty treat isn't enough to satisfy your appetite on this Friday afternoon, though, we've got another ICS-related leak ready for your consumption.
 First up, we've got some screenshots of a new iteration of the Google Music app (version 4.0.1) that the folks at Android Police claim came straight from a Nexus Prime.
 You can see the differences between the new Music 4.0.1 app and the currently-available Music 3.0.1 app up above — 4.0.1 is on the right, 3.0.1 on the left.
 Some of the changes include new playback controls and a new search button in the upper right to compensate for ICS's lack of a dedicated search key.
 Like what you see?
 You can install Google Music 4.0.1 on your own device right now by heading to the first Android Police source link below.

 The second app leak gives us a sneak peek at version 2.0 of the new Google+ app, which is built into the version of Ice Cream Sandwich running on the aforementioned Nexus Prime.
 The most notable tweak found in this app is that Messenger (previously known as Huddle) has been renamed to "Chords."
 Check out a couple of screenshots of the new G+ app below.
 The new Google+ app can be downloaded from the second Android Police source link below.